-Japan v Costa Rica
+Japan on brink of last 16 after beating Costa Rica

 Post update

-María Coto (Costa Rica) wins a free kick in the defensive half.
+Daniela Solera (Costa Rica) wins a free kick in the defensive half.

+The rest may as well pack their bags because it's coming home!